Huge ‘war for talent’ emerging as employees vote for wellness, say experts

 Proactive and successful CEOs have stepped up to this challenge, embracing their role in fostering a positive workplace culture focused on wellness.
 In a panel entitled The Role of the CEO in Making Awesome Workplaces, speakers shared their experiences and challenges in fostering this culture.

 “Taking an integrated approach is the challenge.
 Over the last two years, a lot of us have innovated, learned quickly and been agile and resilient.
 But I think the way I’ve experienced it working well is taking an integrated approach.
-While it is fine to organise yoga sessions online or to buy devices for everyone so they can monitor certain aspects of their physical wellbeing or to provide mental wellbeing resources, it does not really work unless you have an integrated approach,” said David Jones, CEO and founder, The Talent Enterprise.
+While it is fine to organize yoga sessions online or to buy devices for everyone so they can monitor certain aspects of their physical well-being or to provide mental well-being resources, it does not really work unless you have an integrated approach,” said David Jones, CEO and founder, Mercer Talent Enterprise.

 “From a personal leadership perspective, I think it is important to be a role model and show that there are some challenges you are facing or demonstrate empathy for the people you are working with.
-You also need to take and organisational leadership angle as well where you need tools and really objective insightful assessments that people can genuinely buy into with trust.
-You also need data to benchmark yourself in wellbeing and assess against different dimensions or other organisations or teams,” he continued.
+You also need to take and organizational leadership angle as well where you need tools and really objective insightful assessments that people can genuinely buy into with trust.
+You also need data to benchmark yourself in well-being and assess against different dimensions or other organizations or teams,” he continued.

 David Jones, wellness

-David Jones, CEO and founder, The Talent Enterprise.
+David Jones, CEO and founder, Mercer Talent Enterprise.

 CEOs’ health and wellness strategies